 If you head west on the Green Line (Line 2) from the historical core of Seoul, you will reach three metro stations in a row — Ewha Womans University (이대역), Sinchon (신촌역), and Hongik University (홍대입구역) — that are sometimes collectively called the "University Quarter" when translated into English.

 These metro stations serve parts of neighborhoods commonly referred to as Sinchon (신촌) and Hongdae (홍대).
-Because there are several universities in the vicinity — not only Ewha Womans University (이화여자대학교) and Hongik University (홍익대학교), as you can guess from the station names, but also Yonsei (연세대학교) and Sogang (서강대학교) — this area is young, creative, and a lot of fun whether you live in Seoul or are just passing through.
+Because there are several universities in the vicinity — not only Ewha Womans University (이화여자대학교) and Hongik University (홍익대학교), as you can guess from the station names, but also Yonsei (연세대학교) and Sogang (서강대학교) — this area is young, creative, and fun whether you live in Seoul or are just passing through.

 There are some great walking streets in these neighborhoods which make it particularly pleasant to explore the mostly affordable student-targeted restaurants, coffee shops, bars, clubs, music venues, KTV rooms, indie theaters, and shopping malls that permeate the area.